strongbrewio/strongbrewio.github.io/_posts/2018-01-15-display-a-component-based-on-role.md

 #### Finding the DOM entry point
 To know where we can inject the `TemplateRef`, our directive can just inject the `ViewContainerRef`.
 This represents the container where we can attach one or more views.
 For more information on the `ViewContainerRef` you can read <a href="https://netbasal.com/angular-2-understanding-viewcontainerref-acc183f3b682" target="blank">this</a> post.

-#### Knowing the roles the user has
+#### Knowing the roles a user has
-To know the roles a certain user has, we could leverage a service (in the example code `rolesService`) that exposes a stream with all the roles the user has.
+To know the roles a certain user has, we could leverage a service (in the example code `rolesService`) that exposes a stream with all the roles that user has.

 ### The hasRole directive end result
 Now that we have identified all the different things we need to properly implement our directive, we can start.
 See the comments for more information.